bassmanitram/actions-for-nautilus/README.md

 * Click on the `Show Help` button to open the help viewport to the right of the main configurator UI, positioned at the beginning of the help information.
-* Click on any of the `i` icons to open the help viewport to the right of the main configurator UI, positioned at the information pertaining to the UI element to which the `i` icon is attached.
+* Click on any of the &#9432; icons to open the help viewport to the right of the main configurator UI, positioned at the information pertaining to the UI element to which the &#9432; icon is attached.

 When both the configurator and the help information are displayed, the viewport sizes can be adjusted by dragging the line that separates them.